Exact and approximate inference in graphical models: variable elimination and beyond: From Variable Elimination to Message Passing

-The idea behind re-parametrization is conceptually very simple: when a message $\mu_{i \to j}$ is computed, instead of keeping it as a message, it is possible to multiply any potential function involving $X_j$ by $\mu_{i \to j}$, using $\Atimes$.
-To preserve the joint distribution defined by the graphical model, we need to divide another potential function involving $X_j$ by the same message $\mu_{i \to j}$ using the inverse of $\Atimes$.\footnote{Zeros in potential can be dealt with by a proper extension of the algebraic operations, including an inverse for zero.
-If the algebraic structure equipped with $\Atimes$ is not a group but only a semi-group or monoid, suitable pseudo inverses can often be defined.
-See~\citep{cooper.ea04,gondran-minoux}.}
+The idea behind re-parametrisation is conceptually very simple: when a message $\mu_{i \to j}$ is computed, instead of keeping it as a message, it is possible to combine any potential function involving $X_j$ with $\mu_{i \to j}$, using $\Atimes$.
+To preserve the joint distribution defined by the original graphical model, we need to divide another potential function involving $X_j$ by the same message $\mu_{i \to j}$ using the inverse of $\Atimes$.

+\paragraph{Example for the computation of the max-marginals.} We illustrate here how re-parametrisation can be exploited to extract directly all (unnormalised) max-marginals $p^*(x_i)$ from the order 1 potentials of the new model.
+In this case $\psi_{ij}$ is divided by $\mu_{i\to j}$, while $\psi_{j}$ is multiplied by $\mu_{i\to j}$.
+The same procedure can be run by replacing $\max$ by $+$ in the message definition to obtain all singleton marginals $P(x_i)$ instead.

+Let us consider a graphical model with 3 binary variables.
+The potential functions defining the graphical model are:

+Since the graph of the model is a single path and is thus tree-structured, we just need two passes of messages.
+We use vertex 2 as the root.
+The first messages, from the leaves to the root, are: